Pixel art animation tutorial showing walk cycle frames

 Start with the minimum.
 Add frames only when the animation looks choppy at game speed.
 You'll be surprised how few frames you actually need.

-Using AI to speed up the process
+Using AI to skip most of the work

-For packing your finished frames into a game-ready format, the sprite sheet generator guide covers the export pipeline.
+For packing finished frames into a game-ready format, the sprite sheet generator guide covers the export pipeline.

 Common mistakes and how to fix them